Last Updated on August 19, 2020 by The Dehumidifier Experts

 Are Radon Levels Higher in the Basement?

 Technically that would be the case.
 The areas with the highest radon levels are those areas that are in direct contact with soil.
 That would put your basement at the top of the list when it comes to high radon levels.
+You can use radon testing kits to calculate the radon levels in your basement.

 Another reason radon levels are higher in the basement is that the gas is 7 1/2 times heavier than air.
 That means the radon gas will sink to the basement a lot faster than you would think.